umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/index.md

 ##umbraco usercontrol wrapper

 ##Upload field
 Adds an upload field, which allows documents or images to be uploaded to umbraco.
-This does nto add them to the media library, they are simply added to the document data.
+This does not add them to the media library, they are simply added to the document data.

 ##XPath CheckBoxList
 Uses an XPath expression to select nodes from the content tree to use as the checkbox options.
 The advantage of using XPath to define the nodes to use is that it allows a granular selection throughout the whole tree.